The Drugs (Neonicotinoids) Don’t Work 2

 Commission selling is widely recognised as being inappropriate in situations where there is an imbalance of power, a need for trust and severe consequences for one party if the advice is not in their interest.
 Providing inducements to medical doctors to prescribe certain drugs is against their Code of Conduct and in 2012 commission selling of financial investment policies was banned by the Financial Services Authority.

-Should Government baulk at this intervention into the free markets they should ask the Competition and Markets Authority to undertake a review of the extent of commission based selling in the sector, the vulnerability of the market to distortion and restricted consumer choice, the prevalence of miss-selling and the effects on vulnerable farmers and the environment.
+Should Government balk at this intervention into the free markets?
+They should ask the Competition and Markets Authority to undertake a review of the extent of commission-based selling in the sector, the vulnerability of the market to distortion and restricted consumer choice, the prevalence of miss-selling and the effects on vulnerable farmers and the environment.

 References